matloff/fasteR/README.md

-     Note that even the excellent course by [R-Ladies Sydney](https://threadreaderapp.com/thread/1119025557830684673.html), which does start with RStudio, laments that **RStudio can be "overwhelming."**
+     Note that even the excellent course by [R-Ladies Sydney](https://threadreaderapp.com/thread/1119025557830684673.html), which does start with RStudio, laments that RStudio can be **"way too overwhelming."**

      So, in the initial lessons,  we stick to the R command line, and focus on data analysis, not tools such as IDEs, which we will cover as